rosekantor/wvdb/wvdb-annotate/README.md

 ```

 All steps except RNAVirHost run in parallel from the input FASTA.
-RNAVirHost runs sequentially after CheckV and geNomad complete,
+RNAVirHost runs sequentially after CheckV, geNomad, and RdRPCATCH complete,
-as it requires their outputs to generate its input order file.
+as it requires their outputs to generate its consensus order classification.

 ### Step control